testingtaggingproject/main/internal.md

    * If there's time: Set up consent mode

 ## Part 2: Audit existing tag diagnostics messages
-Review each [tag diagnostic](https://docs.google.com/spreadsheets/d/1s2kmj77veNJnnHryVhpEGoPZXwVBrYo6ZEJwyCbb3KU/edit?resourcekey=0-dllxEsoE1JDGXcqp2frT_w&gid=1469072484#gid=1469072484) and look for
+Review each [tag diagnostic](https://docs.google.com/spreadsheets/d/1s2kmj77veNJnnHryVhpEGoPZXwVBrYo6ZEJwyCbb3KU/edit?resourcekey=0-dllxEsoE1JDGXcqp2frT_w&gid=1469072484#gid=1469072484) and look for:
 1. Patterns we can create so content is consistent across the board
 1. Information that's missing or too complex for users
 1. Where we can have the biggest impact on the user experience